Cascadia's academic support starts in the classroom.

 Our teachers are committed to student success and our small class sizes make it easier for students to get to know their teachers, who also hold office hours to help students outside of class.
 In addition the following academic support services are available to Cascadia students:

-Academic Advisors help you develop the skills you need to make sound academic decisions.
-Through advising, you make connections among your academic interests, your long-term goals, and career opportunities.
-Advisors are here to help you quarter by quarter with educational planning, university transfer options, college application processes, and graduation requirements.
+The International Student Advisors (ISAs)help you develop the skills you need to make sound academic decisions.
+Through academic advising, you make connections among your academic interests, your long-term goals, and career opportunities.
+ISAs are here to help you quarter by quarter with educational planning, university transfer options, college application processes, and graduation requirements.
 Advising is available by appointment, drop-in, by phone, by email and by Instant Messenger.

 TheMath and Writing Center provides assistance in empowering and enhancing the skills of all students to reach their academic goals.
 You can receive academic support and assistance in mathematics, writing, and reading skills.
 Tutors are available on a walk-in basis to help you with your math.
 Come in to study for exams or just to do your daily homework.
 If you get stuck, someone will be there to help.
 Math tutors can work with you one-on-one or lead group problem-solving sessions.
 The Writing Center staff believes that anyone can learn how to write well.
 They also believe that writing is a skill that continues to develop over a lifetime, and that even accomplished writers can improve their writing.
 Writing Center staff is careful to respect the innate intelligence of the writer and to focus their attention on the writer rather than on the paper.
 They will view the paper as a sample of your writing with which to point out ways for you to improve as a writer.
 Tutors can work with you at any stage of the writing process from rough draft to final copy.